What role does LiDAR annotation play in 3D mapping?

 Have you ever wondered how autonomous vehicles navigate and understand their environment?
 The answer lies in 3D mapping and localization: LiDAR annotation plays a key role in making this possible.
 LiDAR, for "Light Detection and Ranging", is a remote sensing technology that uses laser beams to generate high-resolution 3D maps of the environment.

-How does LiDAR annotation fit into this context?
-That's what we aim to explore in this article, in which we present the role of LiDAR annotation in 3D mapping, localization, training data training data preparation and related AI processes.
+How does LiDAR data annotation fit into this context?
+That's what we aim to explore in this article, in which we present the role of LiDAR data annotation in 3D mapping, localization, training data training data preparation and related AI processes.

 Let's discover the potential of LiDAR annotation for 3D mapping and localization.
 Let's get started!